 Robert Downey Jr. Classic Gets Big Hit on Netflix

 99% of the time, a Hollywood movie studio will do whatever it takes to continue a franchise that has grossed over $1 billion with just two movies under its belt.
-Yet a decade has passed since the release of Sherlock Holmes: A Game of Shadows.
+However, a decade has passed since Sherlock Holmes: A Game of Shadows popped up.

-The film starring Robert Downey Jr. and Jude Law was a hit.
-A third installment was even announced, but in July 2019 original director Guy Ritchie left to be replaced by Dexter Fletcher.
+The movie with Robert Downey Jr. and Jude’s Law It was a success.
+A third installment was even announced, but in July 2019 the original director left, Guy Ritchieto be replaced by Dexter Fletcher†

 No Sherlock Holmes 3